tavinus/pdfScale/README.md

              Resize PDF paper proportionally
-             A valid paper name or a custom defined paper -f          Disables the flip detection, paper will not be rotated to landscape when needed (resize-only) -p          Prints Ghostscript paper info tables to screen
+             A valid paper name or a custom defined paper -f          Disables the flip detection, paper will not be rotated when inconsistent sizes are detected.
+ -p          Prints Ghostscript paper info tables to screen

 Scaling Mode: